1862

 workshop held at derby dam

-Historic photos: (left to right) NEMO workshop held at Derby Dam on the Truckee River; Ranchers gathered at the Gund Ranch to discuss range management.
+(leff) A NEMO workshop is held at Derby Dam on the Truckee River. (right) Ranchers gathered at the Gund Ranch to discuss range management.

-• Founding the Lake Tahoe Environmental Education Coalition," the team held conferences, special events, and produced 154 episodes of the "Lake Tahoe Report."
+• The Lake Tahoe Environmental Education Coalition was formed and held conferences and special events, and produced 154 episodes of the "Lake Tahoe Report."

 • The Nevada Range Management School launched, providing a combination of sound science and common sense to Nevada's land managers and producers.